7 Myths About Death Valley

 Myth 6: It’s Lifeless

 All sorts of animals have etched fresh tracks into the soft sands of this Sahara-like expanse: coyotes, kit foxes, jackrabbits, and kangaroo rats.
 The kangaroo rats are so uniquely adapted to the arid conditions that they can survive on the moisture from seeds and plants.
-These tough little creatures may go their entire lives without ever drinking water.
+These tough little creatures may go their entire lives without ever drinking water!

 At the park’s higher elevations, you might spot desert bighorn sheep deftly working their way up steep, rocky slopes, while mountain lions, though present, are more reclusive.

-Amazingly, Death Valley also supports populations of amphibians, including the Pacific treefrog, which lives in areas with water sources, including around Furnace Creek.
+Amazingly, Death Valley also supports populations of amphibians, including the Pacific treefrog, which lives in areas with water sources, including around the resort.
 Survivors of the days when Death Valley was covered by water, five different species of tiny pupfish are hanging on during these decidedly drier times.
 Less surprisingly, Death Valley is also a reptile paradise, where nearly 40 species thrive, including Mojave Desert sidewinder snakes and desert iguanas.

 With both numerous resident birds and hundreds of other species passing through during migratory seasons, savvy birders know that Death Valley offers all sorts of spotting opportunities.
 Even casual observers are bound to see plenty of roadrunners.
 The Oasis at Death Valley does its part to support the area’s bird populations and other wildlife.
-The environmental efforts at the Furnace Creek Golf Course earned the facility designation as a Certified Audubon Cooperative Sanctuary from the Audubon Society.
+The environmental efforts at The Furnace Creek Golf Course earned the facility designation as a Certified Audubon Cooperative Sanctuary from the Audubon Society.

 Mules pulling wagon